englianhu/MSDRCapstone/README.md

 -   **fars\_read\_years** This function reads in the FARS data for a range of years (2003 - 2015)

--   **fars\_summarize\_years** This function produces a summary of the number of fatal traffic accidents per month for the specific year of interest.

--   **fars\_map\_state** This function generates a map showing the location of fatal traffic accidents for a given state and year, as requested by the user.

 Further documentation can be found in the package documentation for each individual function.